Introduction

 The CGRPs are largely principles based and do not differentiate between proposed grants which come from an election commitment and any other grant proposal.

-Election commitment grant opportunities
+Election commitments for grant opportunities

-In funding election commitments, entities need to consider whether it is appropriate to use an existing grant opportunity or program or if a new grant opportunity or program needs to be developed.
+When funding election commitments, entities need to consider whether it is appropriate to use an existing grant opportunity or program or if a new grant opportunity or program needs to be developed.
 A one-off, ad hoc grant may be appropriate in some cases if the criteria in paragraph 2.4c of the CGRPs are met.

 If funding an election commitment through an existing grant opportunity or program it is important to consider whether doing so: